Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ### Illustration

-![microservices-pattern][def-1-msft-img]
+![microservices-pattern][def3]
 *Model of a Monolith to Microservices migration, showing sub-patterns*

+[def3]: ../../media/images/microservices-patterns.png

-This is a reference microservices pattern, showing the possible use of sub-patterns.
+This is a reference pattern, with several optional sub-patterns.

 ## Benefits of this pattern

 * Scale and resilience in each service.
-Safe deployment of updates to individual services.
+* Safe deployment of updates to individual services.
 * Separation of services, allowing changes to be made locally and quickly, with minimal impact on other services.
-* The ability for several teams to work together on different areas.
-Can support regular and frequent changes.

-***

 ## Drawbacks to this pattern